Bluegrass Band Greets The New Year By Pickin’ To “Auld Lang Syne”

 While Christmas has an endless number of songs associated with it, the holiday that immediately follows really only has one.
 Still, that song has managed to stand the test of time, as it has lasted for well over two centuries.

-That song, of course, is “Auld Lang Syne.”
+That holiday is New Year’s Eve, and of course, the song is “Auld Lang Syne.”

 Originally written as a poem by Scottish poet and lyricist Robert Burns in 1788, “Auld Lang Syne” was set to the tune of a popular folk song at the time.

 It’s unclear exactly how the song came to be associated with New Year’s Eve, but it was a regular part of such celebrations for quite some time.
 However, it didn’t rise to major prominence until 1929, after Canadian-American band leader Guy Lombardo and his band played “Auld Lang Syne” at midnight as the radio broadcasts transitioned.

 Lombardo and his band continued to play the song every New Year’s Eve that followed.
 The song remained a New Year’s Eve tradition after his death.

 One Band Brings A Little Bluegrass To The New Year

 As is the case with any older song, there are countless renditions of “Auld Lang Syne” out there today.
 A number of country stars have offered up their voices to the tune, with perhaps one of the most famous versions being by Elvis Presley in 1976.

 The performance marked Elvis’ final New Year, which is why the recording is such a treasured piece of history.

 “Auld Lang Syne” is so popular, it has been covered by artists of all genres.
 Other than Elvis and other country artists, a few stars who have also performed the song include Mariah Carey, Prince, and Rod Stewart.

 But just when you thought you’d heard it all, we have an entirely different style of this New Year’s classic for you to enjoy…and it’s as Southern as can be!